 Marking where the famous Foneas Gorge comes to an end, it is understandably one of the favorite places for locals in the summer.

 Still a well-kept secret, Foneas Beach is a favorite spot for locals, but it’s never crowded, making it the perfect place for a beach getaway.

 There are various legends about the origin of the name of the beach.
 The most common one concerns a pirate who was shipwrecked and beached there.

-He was hiding in the nearby cave until his ship was repaired and in the meantime, he would rob and kill all those who passed by.
-Thus the origin of the local tradition naming the beach Foneas.
+He was hiding in the nearby cave until his ship was repaired, and, in the meantime, he would rob and kill all those who passed by.
+Thus, this explains the origin of the local tradition of naming the beach Foneas.

 The untouched beauty of the site is unparalleled, and it is widely considered one of the most stunning beaches in the area.

 The Peloponnese is home to beautiful beaches, history

 The Peloponnese region offers many different historical sites, culture, and beauty to tourists looking for a spectacular vacation in Greece.

 Though Greece is one of the most well-visited destinations in the world, tourists generally tend to congregate in just a few spots throughout the country: mostly Athens, Mykonos, and Santorini.
 However, as more travelers venture off the beaten path, the Peloponnese is becoming a beloved destination.